Thomas Taylour, 3rd Marquess of Headfort

 Major Sir Charles James Buchanan, 4th Bt.

-Major Sir Charles James Buchanan, 4th Bt. was born on 16 April 1899.1 He is the son of Sir Eric Alexander Buchanan, 3rd Bt. and Constance Augusta Tennant.1 He married Barbara Helen Stanley, daughter of Lt.-Col. Rt.
+Major Sir Charles James Buchanan, 4th Bt. was born on 16 April 1899.1 He was the son of Sir Eric Alexander Buchanan, 3rd Bt. and Constance Augusta Tennant.1 He married Barbara Helen Stanley, daughter of Lt.-Col. Rt.
 Hon.
-Sir George Frederick Stanley and Lady Beatrix Taylour, on 23 February 1932.1 He died in 1984.1
+Sir George Frederick Stanley and Lady Beatrix Taylour, on 23 February 1932.1 He died on 25 May 1984 at age 85.1,2

 Children of Major Sir Charles James Buchanan, 4th Bt. and Barbara Helen Stanley